Japan airlines keep many domestic flights despite few takers for seats

 Until announcing fresh cuts on Friday the airlines were flying at around two-thirds of capacity in Japan with 10% of the usual demand, according to the airlines.
 That is despite the government declaring a one-month state of emergency in major cities on April 7 which was expanded on Thursday to include the entire country.
 JAL said on Friday it would operate at 40% of capacity on domestic routes until the end of the month, with ANA reducing it to 49%.

+In a televised address and press briefing Prime Minister Shinzo Abe later described Japan air system as a "vital" part of the infrastructure.
+"It must maintain necessary functions even during the state of emergency," he said.

-The decision to keep many aircraft flying is set to add further financial strain on the Japanese carriers.
-Their peers in India, Thailand and the Philippines have grounded all domestic flights under government orders, while those in Australia and New Zealand are flying less than 5% of their normal schedules due to travel restrictions and reduced demand.
-Japan has not restricted domestic travel, and authorities are only requesting people to stay in and asking bars and restaurants to temporarily close without penalty.
+The decision to keep many aircraft flying, however, is set to add further financial strain on the Japanese carriers.
+Airlines in India, Thailand and the Philippines have grounded all domestic flights under government orders, while those in Australia and New Zealand are flying less than 5% of their normal schedules due to travel restrictions and reduced demand.
+Abe's government has not restricted domestic travel, and authorities are only requesting people to stay in and asking bars and restaurants to temporarily close without penalty.

 "The government has declared an emergency but hasn't asked the airlines to reduce flights, rather they want to maintain the transport infrastructure," said a person familiar with operations at the airlines, who was not authorized to talk to media.
 "Some planes are flying with less than 10 passengers, but we feel we need to keep that transport infrastructure," the person added.